Mr Jay, Owner Jay B. Bryan, Owner -

 Philosophy on Teaching: Mrs. Jemima’s Philosophy is that we should value individuality and creative expressions.

-Education: Ms. Jenny pursued a Communications Degree at Chattahoochee Technical College and recently transfered to Kennesaw State University to pursue a degree in Psychology.
+Education: Ms. Jenny is currently attending Kennesaw State University, where she is pursuing a Psychology Degree.
 She is a graduate of Riverwood High School in Sandy Springs.

 Experience: Ms. Jenny has worked with an array of age groups since January 2008.
 She was an after school tutor, a summer camp counselor, and has worked in each classroom at another childcare facility in the Atlanta area.
 Ms. Jenny's first language is Spanish and she will be providing additional advanced Spanish instruction to all children in the School two days per week.